SuleMareVientu/GameplayFixesV-ScriptHookV/README.md

 **Input:**
 - Reload the INI config with F12 (key can be changed).

+**Memory:**
+- Allow low priority props to be spawned around the map.
+    - **It's the only memory patch compatible with Enhanced (currently).**
+- Disable the automatic centering of the wheels when a ped exits a vehicle.
+Applies to all vehicles (not only the player's).
+    - If the normal option (DisableWheelsAutoCenterOnCarExit) is enabled, this will override it.
+If the patch fails and the normal option it's also enabled, it will be used as a fallback.
+- Disable cops from randomly changing the player's vehicle steering angle while ramming during a chase.
+- Disable the slowdown and screen effects triggered by the weapon and the radio wheel.

 **Player:**
 - Enable the unused crouched motion state.
+- Allow the player to grab onto nearby ledges when jumping.
+Useful for emulating parkour movement.
+    - Keep pressing the "Jump" button (space bar/'X' on controller) when in the air to automatically grab ledges that are in front of the player.
 - Allow all ped models to use stealh and action mode.
 - Disable action mode.
 - Clean the player's wounds and dirt as he gradually enters the water and after picking up a medkit.
 - Sprint inside interiors.
     - Works in b1180 & later, but doesn't in b372.
 Don't know in between.
+- Disable auto-vaulting small objects.
+    - Vaulting can still be performed manually by pressing the 'Jump' control near the objects.
+- Disable automatic drop-down animations when near a ledge at high heights.
 - Silent wanted (hide all HUD/music related to the wanted system).

 **Player Damage/Weapons:**